Viral video: Reasons for popularity

-Others postulate that sharing is driven by ego in order to build up an online persona for oneself.
-Chartbeat, a company that measures online traffic, compiled data comparing the amount of time spent reading an article and the number of times it was shared and found that people often post articles on Twitter they haven't even read.
+Some researchers suggest that sharing behavior may also be driven by a desire to shape one’s online identity.
+Chartbeat, a company that analyzes online traffic, compiled data comparing the amount of time spent reading an article and the number of times it was shared and found that people frequently post articles on Twitter without having read them, indicating the act of sharing may serve more to project an image and boost ego than to spread information.